continuousdemo/wordpress-eb-demo/README.md

 Your WordPress is now ready to be customized.

-Note: you may recieve a 500 Error because a phpmailerException, refresh the page.
+Note: you may recieve a 500 Error because a phpmailerException, just refresh the page.

 ### Configuring your development environment